Olympian Allison Schmitt: ‘Amazing honor’ to be Team USA captain

-GRAND RAPIDS, Mich.
-(WOOD) — Eight-time Olympic gold medalist Allison Schmitt has been named captain of the USA swimming team.
+GRAND RAPIDS, MI (WOOD) — Eight-time Olympic gold medalist Allison Schmitt has been named captain of the USA swimming team.

 “It’s an amazing honor,” Schmitt, of Canton, Michigan, said during a Zoom interview from Hawaii, where she’s training.
 “I’m going to carry that title with pride, but like I told the girls, that doesn’t make me any more special or put me on a pedestal; we’re all Team USA and we’re going for the same goals.
 And so I’m just excited to be a part of this team.”